Chart Color Schemes

 Montrose is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Montrose's dwelling structure, as per the latest Census, consisted of 92.1% houses and 7.8% other dwellings.
-In contrast, Melbourne metro had 93.8% houses and 6.3% other dwellings.
-Home ownership in Montrose was 37.8%, similar to Melbourne metro's rate.
-The remaining dwellings were either mortgaged (53.5%) or rented (8.8%).
-The median monthly mortgage repayment in Montrose was $2,000, higher than Melbourne metro's average of $1,950 and the national average of $1,863.
-The median weekly rent in Montrose was $365, lower than Melbourne metro's $380 and the national figure of $375.
+In comparison, Melbourne metro had 93.8% houses and 6.3% other dwellings.
+Home ownership in Montrose was 37.8%, with mortgaged dwellings at 53.5% and rented ones at 8.8%.
+The median monthly mortgage repayment in the area was $2,000, higher than Melbourne metro's $1,950.
+The median weekly rent figure in Montrose was $365, compared to Melbourne metro's $380.
+Nationally, Montrose's mortgage repayments exceeded the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing